"First-time collaborations rarely sound as convincing and natural as this one did.” The Age

 “Excite, provoke and soothe.”
 Sun Herald Sun

-Loueke has enjoyed a meteoric rise in the jazz world, collaborating with seminal jazz figures including Wayne Shorter, Esperanza Spalding and Herbie Hancock; the latter praised Loueke as “a musical painter”.
-His integration into to The Vampires, previously a chord-less quartet, was seamless, immediately fitting as if he were a long-standing member.
+Lionel has enjoyed a meteoric rise in the jazz world, collaborating with seminal jazz figures including Wayne Shorter, Esperanza Spalding and Herbie Hancock, who praised him as “a musical painter”.
+The Vampires’ co-leader and saxophonist Jeremy Rose says “Lionel effortlessly joined The Vampires, normally a chordless quartet, for this project with humility and a way of collaborating that allowed his own influence and character to come through while perfectly fitting in as member of the band.”

-The Vampires have been relentlessly touring for the past 10 years throughout their home country Australia, with performances also in the UK, Canada and Europe.
-Combining risk-taking improvisation, sophisticated compositions and a unique sense of dialogue between the sax/trumpet front line, the band’s music has arguably wrought a style of their own.
-They were honoured to have had the opportunity to collaborate with Loueke, whose music shares a similar pool of influences, and has in turn been an influence for the Vampires.
+The Vampires have been relentlessly touring for the past 10 years throughout Australia, as well as performances in the UK, Canada and Europe.
+Combining risk-taking improvisation, sophisticated compositions and an uncanny sense of dialogue between the sax/trumpet frontline, the band has developed a style of its own.
+This collaboration with Lionel Loueke is both an honour for the band, to be working with one of the most distinctive artists of his generation, and a perfectly normal and logical part of The Vampires’ work.

-Freedom Song (Rose) is dedicated to the refugees on Manus and Nauru Islands, Australia’s offshore detention centres.
-These centres have been deemed unlawful by the UN, and been the site of a number of tragic deaths.
-Many have been trapped on these Islands for years with no certain future and their only possible solution at present rests in the hands of the Trump administration.
-This work serves to remember those that are incarcerated there.
+Freedom Song (Rose) is dedicated to the refugees on Manus Island and Nauru, Australia’s offshore detention centres.
+These centres are based on an unnecessary and inhumane policy of offshore processing, have been condemned by the UNHCR, Australian Human Rights Commission and others, and have been the site of riots, self immolations and incredible stress amongst the detainees.
+Many have been stuck on these Islands for years with no certain future, and this work serves to remember those that are incarcerated there.

-Green Green Green (Garbett) is a tribute to Al Green.
-Bendalong (Garbett) is a relaxed reggae-influenced piece by Garbett, inspired by the South Coast of New South Wales, Australia, and the sleepy surfing town that gives the piece it’s title.
-Torta Salata (Garbett) is a soul-drenched composition by Garbett, literally translating to ‘salty cake’ in Italian.
+'Bendalong' (Garbett) is a relaxed reggae feel piece by Nick inspired by the South Coast of New South Wales, Australia, and the sleepy surfing town that gives the piece its title.

 Jeremy Rose - alto & tenor sax, bass clarinet